tkikawa/optsim/README.md

 1. **Initial position and direction of each charged particle** are sampled according to the `[Source]` and `[Direction]` settings in the input card file.
 2. The passage of each charged particle through the geometry is simulated.
-3. As the charged particle traverses the medium, the production of **scintillation photons** or **Cherenkov photons** is simulated based on the specified yield per unit length for each material.
+3. As the charged particle traverses the medium, the production of **scintillation photons** or **Cherenkov photons** is simulated based on Bethe–Bloch equation and Frank–Tamm formula, respectively.
 4. For each generated optical photon:

    * **Initial position and direction** are determined according to the physical processes (e.g., random along the charged particle's path, appropriate angular distribution).